khushi27225/javascript-tasks/README.md

 ![Live Search Filter](live-search-filter/live-search-filter.png)

 Task 9 -Random Joke Generator
-       -Generates random jokes using JavaSript
+       -Generates random jokes using JavaScript
        -Fetches jokes from an API
        -Displays a new joke on button click
        -Simple and Responsive UI